-As stated above, NIJ expects that it will make any award under this solicitation in the form of a grant or cooperative agreement.
-Any award made via a cooperative agreement will include a condition in the award document that sets out the nature of the "substantial federal involvement" in carrying out the award and program.
+As stated above, NIJ expects that it will make any award under this solicitation in the form of a cooperative agreement.
+(Any award made to a federal agency will be made as an interagency reimbursable agreement.)

+Cooperative agreements include a condition in the award document that sets out the nature of the "substantial federal involvement" in carrying out the award and program.
 Generally stated, under OJP cooperative agreement awards, responsibility for the day-to-day conduct of the funded project rests with the recipient.
 OJP, however, may have substantial involvement in matters such as substantive coordination of technical efforts and site selection, as well as review and approval of project work plans, research designs, data collection instruments, and major project-generated materials.
 In addition, OJP often indicates in the award terms and conditions that it may redirect the project if necessary.